ngblaylock/figma-mock-builder/README.md

 Open any project file in the desktop version and go to `Figma > Plugins > Development > Import plugin from manifest...`.
 Select the `manifest.json` from this directory.
 You then will be able to test out the plugin.

+You only need to do that once.
+After that you can open it like any other plugin.

 ## Publish the Changes

 1. Go to Figma's Home page